kimchi-project/kimchi/docs/API.md

     * size: resize the total space which can be used to store data The unit is MBytes
 * wipe: Wipe a Storage Volume
+* clone: Clone a Storage Volume.
+    * pool: The name of the destination pool (optional).
+    * name: The new storage volume name (optional).

 ### Collection: Interfaces